backstage/backstage/docs/references/glossary.md

 Backstage is an incubation-stage open source project of the [Cloud Native Computing Foundation](#cloud-native-computing-foundation).

+Can also refer to: [Backstage framework](#backstage-framework).

+## Backstage framework

+The actual framework that Backstage [plugins](#plugin) sit on.
+This spans both the frontend and the backend, and includes core functionality such as declarative integration, config reading, database management, and many more.

 ## Bundle

 A collection of [deployment artifacts](#deployment-artifacts).